Computing Tighter Bounds on the $n$-Queens Constant via Newton's Method: Infeasible start Newton method

 where $f^*$ is the conjugate function of $f$ \cite[\S3.3]{bv2004convex}.
 For \emph{any} $\nu$, $h(\nu)$ is a lower bound on the optimal value of the problem \eqref{e-prob}.
 For the lower bound problem we can explicitly find $f^*$ as

+via considering the structure of $f$ as given in \S\ref{s-lower-bound-problem} and a straightforward application of results given in \cite[\S3.3.1]{bv2004convex}.
 To obtain a lower bound on $L_n$, we solve the problem using Newton's method and then evaluate $h(\nu)$ for the $\nu$ found.
 (Since we solve these problems to high accuracy, the lower bound on $L_n$ obtained is very close to the upper bound on $L_n$ found, which is $f(x)$.)

 \paragraph{Rational approximation.} The bounds described above are found using floating point computations.
 To make the upper bound fully precise, we find a rational approximation of $x$ that is \emph{exactly} feasible and evaluate the objective, carefully using an upper bound on the (transcendental) objective function.
 For the lower bound, we find a rational approximation of $\nu$ and evaluate a lower bound on the dual function.
 We have not taken these steps, because our floating point solutions are so accurate that it would have a negligible effect on our final numerical bounds.